 Absolutely, yes.
 It’s your party!
-While we are happy to make suggestions, you have total control over the music that is played at your event.
-We have clients who choose every single song to be played, leave it entirely up to us, permit us to take requests from their guests, or a combination of all three.
+While your DJ is happy to make suggestions, you have total control over the music that is played at your event.
+Clients at some parties choose every single song to be played, leave it entirely up to the DJ, allow requests from their guests, or a combination of all three.

 No. Your DJ will be providing music and emcee services from start to finish.
 You are not charged for the time required for equipment set up or break down.
 Note: some venues charge their customers extra when your entertainer has provided extra equipment (karaoke, lighting, sound, etc.) which may require longer break down time.

 EmCee Entertainment receives new, licensed titles regularly, which means the most current music.
 Please ask your DJ in advance about specific songs or artists you want played at your event.

 It depends upon the date.
-Some clients choose to contract a year or more in advance, while some are comfortable waiting until several weeks prior.
+Some clients choose to contract several months to a year in advance, while some are comfortable waiting until several weeks prior.
 Saturday evenings are the the most popular time slots of the week, so booking earlier will better assure availability.
 May, June, September and October are popular months to schedule events, especially weddings.
-All bookings are confirmed by receipt of deposit.
+All bookings are confirmed upon receipt of deposit.